A Fiber Guide for Beginners

 Bowl of mixed nuts and chocolate chips on a marble surface.

-TL; DR: Fiber is an essential non-digestible carbohydrate found in plant foods that is vital for metabolic health and weight management.
+Fiber is an essential non-digestible carbohydrate found in plant foods that is vital for metabolic health and weight management.
 It comes in two main types: soluble fiber, which slows digestion and helps regulate blood sugar and cholesterol, and insoluble fiber, which aids regularity and digestive health.
 To reap benefits like improved satiety, heart health, and a healthy gut microbiome, beginners should aim for 25–35 grams per day from diverse sources like legumes, whole grains, fruits, and vegetables.
 To avoid digestive discomfort, the key is to increase intake gradually and significantly increase water consumption.

 probably heard about fiber and how it's good for you, but maybe you're not entirely sure what it is or why it's so important.
 This beginner's guide will break down the basics of fiber, highlighting its incredible benefits and how it can support your overall health and fitness journey.